A-10 transfer tracker: Keeping track of who’s entering, leaving conference in 2023

-As of Wednesday morning (March 23), the list of men’s college basketball players who have entered the transfer portal since the start of last season numbered more than 800, according to VerbalCommits.com.
-That’s an average of 2.2 players per team.
+As of Friday, March 24, the list of men’s college basketball players who have entered the transfer portal since the start of last season numbered more than 940, according to VerbalCommits.com.
+That’s an average of 2.6 players per team.
 The number will grow in the weeks ahead.

-The Dayton Flyers have four players on the list: R.J.
+The Dayton Flyers have five players on the list: Richard Amaefule, who entered the portal on Thursday after seasons at Dayton; R.J.
 Blakney, who entered the portal on Wednesday after three seasons at UD; Mustapha Amzil, who also played three seasons at UD before entering the portal on Tuesday; and Tyrone Baker and Kaleb Washington, who left the program on back-to-back days in December.
 Only Baker, who committed to a junior college program (Florida SouthWestern State College) in January, has picked a new school.

 It’s possible to remake a roster in one offseason these days.
 St. Bonaventure coach Mark Schmidt talked about that at Atlantic 10 Conference Media Day in October in a story posted on A10Talk.com.